SirSpacePirate/fc-tracker/README.md

 No modifications to FC 24 are required for this tool to work.
 Online functionality of the game isn't affected.

+Important!
+Only new career mode saves started while the tracking tool is running are supported.

 # Features
 - Career information
   - match statistics, transfers, managed players, trophies won